-The minimum qualification for entry into CPA and ICAA is a Bachelor degree in Accounting, such as a Bachelor of Business (Accounting).
+The minimum qualification for entry into CPA and ICAA is a Bachelor degree in Accounting, such as a Bachelor of Business With a Major in Accounting.
 The IPA requires at least a Diploma or Advanced Diploma of Accounting.

 “Without a tertiary qualification you may be able to work in accounting, but will not be qualified to produce financial reports as any financial reporting requires sign off by an Accountant accredited by one of the three professional bodies,” adds Dr Whitefield.

 Employers also highly regard accounting graduates (or those with little experience) who have entered into a CA or CPA program, or expressed a desire to.
 Read more about the difference between a CPA and a CA.

 I’m just starting out.
 What’s my first step?

 If you haven’t studied for a while or don’t feel ready to commit to a Bachelor degree, there are many career paths you can take in accounting that only require a certificate or diploma to get your foot in the door.